vmelia/MockApi/README.md

 Really simple Mock API server.

 ## Usage
-We PUT to an endpoint using a specific JSON object: "StatusCode", "HttpMethod", "ResponseBody".
+We PUT to an endpoint using a specific JSON object: "StatusCode", "HttpMethod", "ResponseBody".</br>
-Then if we 'GET' or 'POST' the same endpoint, the 'StatusCode' and ResponseBody' will be returned.
+Then if we 'GET' or 'POST' the same endpoint, the 'StatusCode' and ResponseBody' will be returned.</br>
-A session Id can be used to facilitate parallel use (optionally a Guid string).
+A session Id can be used to facilitate parallel use (optionally a Guid string).</br>

 ## Example
-In Postman (or equivalent):
+In Postman (or equivalent):</br>
-Where (for example):
+Where (for example):</br>
   Server = https://localhost:5001/
   SessionId = 000000-0000-0000-0000-000000000001/